arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 4. Font Awesome is currently live on 47M websites and half the world's web developers use font awesome icons.
 5. Font Awesome makes it easy to add vector icons and social logos to our websites.

-## How to use font awesome icons
+## How to use font awesome icons?

-Follow the below steps To use font awesome icons
+There are two ways we can use font awesome icons in our web applications.

+1. Using CSS class names
+2. Using CSS content values

-1. Add the font awesome icons css file in head section of the html.
+First we need to add font awesome icons css file in head section of the html file.

+## Display font awesome icons using CSS class names

+The most common way of displaying font awesome icons is using their class names.

+For each and every icon a class names is prefefined, just we need add the fa icon as class name.

+font awesome icons uses italic tag i.e., `<i></i>` to display the icons.

+The reason behind using this `<i>` tag as icon is

+1. It's short
+2. I stand of Icon (not in HTML world though)

+To display the font awesome icons using css class names folow the steps.

+1. Add an icon tag.
-2. And then display font awesome icons by adding corresponding icon name as a class prefixed with `fa`.
+2. Add icon name prefixed with `fa` to the class attribute.
-3. Additionally we have to add category classes.
+3. Additionally we have to add category class. i.e., solid or regular or brand

 First we will add the font awesome icons css in head section of html file as shown below